dhawal-rathore/Recipe-Generator/README.md

 - As a user, I want to be able to load my recipes from a file.
 - As a user, I want to be prompted with the option to load data from a file when the program starts and prompted with the option to save data to file when the application ends
+-
+## Phase 4: Task 3

+To improve my design, I would've liked to create an abstract file in GUI to display lists of buttons.
+It would reduce duplication in my code.
+I'd also like to separate the anonymous listener I used in IngredientInputPanel and separate it into another class, to make it more readable and allow addition of more functionality easier.